 I am Postdoctoral Research Associate working with Prof. Sylvia Richardson and Dr Leonardo Bottolo on Bayesian modelling for sparse regression problems.
-My work involves designing flexible hierarchical approaches to infer complex biological structures from genome-wide association and molecular quantitative trait locus data, with a special emphasis on the modelling of pleiotropic signals.
-I am also interested in enhancing machine learning algorithms – in particular variational inference – in a context-specific fashion, in order to better manage the inherent tension between expressive joint modelling and scalability of inference.
+My work involves designing scalable hierarchical approaches to infer complex biological structures from genome-wide association and molecular quantitative trait locus data, with a special emphasis on the modelling of pleiotropic signals.

 - ATLASQTL (fast global-local hotspot QTL detection)

 - ECHOSEQ (synthetic-data generator to emulate genotyping and molecular datasets)

 - EPISPOT (annotation-driven approach for large-scale joint regression with multiple responses)